mitchellpound/Bruno.jl/docs/src/tutorials/strategy/trading_strategy.md

 ```

 ## Running the `strategy` Using `strategy_returns`
-All financial instruments and historic and future prices for the underlying widgets must be initialized prior to running the trading strategy.
+All financial instruments and historic and future prices for the underlying assets must be initialized prior to running the trading strategy.

 ```@meta
 DocTestSetup = quote